ktbyers/netmiko/ENCRYPTION_HANDLING.md

 ```

 Or you can create a simple function to decrypt all of the fields in the YAML
-file dynamically (by looking for any fields that start with `__encrypt__`.
+file dynamically (by looking for any fields that start with `__encrypt__`).

-Netmiko's 'encryption_handling.py' has this with the 'decrypt_config' function,
+Netmiko's 'encryption_handling.py' implements this using the 'decrypt_config'
-but this function is a bit specific to Netmiko Tools .netmiko.yml format (i.e.
+function, but this function is a specific to Netmiko Tools' .netmiko.yml format
-it will need modified if you want to use it in a more generic context).
+(i.e. it will need modified if you want to use it in a more generic context).

 ## Implementation Notes